F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Can I lose F-5 status after it is granted?

 Yes.
 F-5 status is automatically cancelled if you do not re-enter Korea within 2 years of your departure date.
+If you cannot return in time, you can apply for an additional 3-month re-entry-permit extension at a Korean embassy or consulate abroad before the 2-year mark expires, which extends the absence window to 2 years and 3 months.
 Status can also be revoked for: a serious criminal conviction, submitting false documents, or being absent for 2 or more consecutive years.
-Criminal disqualifiers at the time of application include imprisonment within 5 years (from sentence completion), a court fine within 3 years, 3 or more Immigration Control Act (출입국관리법) violations in 5 years, or cumulative immigration fines of KRW 5 million or more in 3 years.
+Criminal disqualifiers at the time of application include recent imprisonment, a recent court fine, repeated Immigration Control Act (출입국관리법) violations, or significant cumulative immigration fines.
+Confirm the current disqualifier thresholds at HiKorea before applying.

 What happens to my qualifying residency clock if I travel abroad?